albertovitto/VCS-Project/README.md

     They key values are taken from `estensi/painting_detection/constants.py`

 #### Painting retrieval
-- The script will create a `test_set` folder under the `dataset` folder, containing the frames captured from a randomly selected set  of videos.
+- The script will create a `test_set` folder under the `dataset` folder, containing the frames captured from the videos listed above.
 - Place the `ground_truth` folder under the `dataset` folder.
 - Run:
   ```bash